Endogenous Heteroskedasticity in Linear Models: Conclusion

 \section{Conclusion}

-This paper shows that the estimation of linear models with endogeneity using the popular two-stages least squares (2SLS) method may not be estimating the parameter of interest.
-In particular, in the presence of heteroskedasticity, something common when correcting the variance-covariance matrix and for doing correct inference, the 2SLS is inconsistent.
-The empirical literature has not paid specific attention to this issue, probably because the interest lied in estimating the LATE rather than the ATE, as popularized by the treatment effects agenda.
+This paper shows that the estimation of linear models with endogeneous heteroskedasticity using the popular 2SLS method may not be estimating the parameter of interest.
 As an alternative we provide a simple to implement augmented control function estimator.
-The control function (CF) approach provides an intuitive modeling strategy to handle endogeneity (see \cite{Wooldridge2015} for a review) and lies in the center of general approaches to this particular set-up (see \cite{NeweyPowellVella99} and \cite{FlorensHeckmanMeghirVytlacil08}).
+The CF approach provides an intuitive modeling strategy to handle endogeneity and lies in the center of general approaches to this particular set-up.
 We show that this can be adapted to the least-squares linear estimation methods to correct for the 2SLS bias.
 In fact, the proposed solution is to augment the standard CF model (which corresponds to 2SLS) with interactions of the structural equation variables with the residuals from the first-stage.

-An important future research is the extension of the methods developed in this paper to study panel data models.